gitter-badger/Revised-CommAI-env/docs/source/intro.rst

 The Environment, on the other hand, executes one **Task** at a time based on a *Scheduler*'s decision.
 A Task is defined through a set of messages and rewards that are delivered to the Learner by the Environment as a reaction to different kinds of Events.
-The possible events are described throughly in :ref:`events`.
+The possible events are described thoroughly in :ref:`events`.
 To capture these events, the Environment registers **Triggers** to an **EventManager**.
 The **Triggers** consist simply on: a type of event, a condition to filter out events by specific details and a callback function that will be invoked when an Event arrises.
 When an event is handled by some function, it can either modify some internal variables to keep track of